1 /* zlib.d: modified from zlib.h by Walter Bright */

 342 avail_out).
 In the case of a Z_FULL_FLUSH or Z_SYNC_FLUSH, make sure that

-343 avail_out is greater than six to avoid repeated flush markers due to
+343 avail_out is greater than six when the flush marker begins, in order to avoid

 345